With its queen gone, Britain ponders how to discuss death

 That kernel of wisdom from Elizabeth’s passing, the last of many she dispensed during her lifetime, is uncomfortable, even difficult, for the living.
 The reality of death — the queen’s being, by extension, a glimpse at the eventuality of their own — is part of the reason why some Britons mourning the only monarch most have known are feeling a complex soup of emotions.

 Some have called bereavement counselors for solace and said her departure has rekindled grief for others they loved and lost.
 And Britons acknowledge that they sometimes struggle with the emotions of loss.
-“We don’t necessarily do grief and bereavement that well,” says Lucy Selman, a professor of palliative and end-of-life care at Bristol University.
+“We don’t necessarily do grief and bereavement that well,” says Lucy Selman, an associate professor of palliative and end-of-life care at the University of Bristol.

 British bereavement experts are hoping, however, that the queen’s death and its manner — at home, with family, in her beloved Balmoral Castle — might also spur a national conversation about the sometimes awkward relationship that Britons have with dying.
 In the process, the experts hope, it might prompt them to better prepare for the inevitable.